-- 1. To elect two (2) directors to hold office until the 2016 annual general meeting of shareholders or until their respective successors have been duly elected (Proposal 1); - 2.
-To re-appoint Deloitte & Touche Ltd., the independent registered public accounting firm, as our independent auditors, to serve until the 2014 annual general meeting, and to refer decisions about the auditors compensation to the Board of Directors (Proposal 2); and - 3.
+- 1. To elect four (4) directors to hold office until the 2017 annual general meeting of shareholders or until their respective successors have been duly elected (Proposal 1); - To ratify the appointment by our Audit Committee of Deloitte & Touche Ltd., as our independent auditors, to serve until the 2015 annual general meeting, and to refer decisions about the auditors compensation to the Board of Directors (Proposal 2); and - 3.
 To approve the Executive Compensation disclosed pursuant to Item 402 of Regulation S-K (non-binding advisory vote) (Proposal 3).